tommyarmstrong/calendar-tool/README.md

 When contributing to this project:

-1. Follow the existing code style (4 spaces, type hints required)
+1. Follow the existing code style
+2. Following the existing file structures
-2. Use Ruff and MyPy for linting and formatting
+3. Recommended Ruff and MyPy for linting and formatting
-3. Ensure all functions have comprehensive docstrings
-4. Test both local and AWS deployment scenarios
+4. Test both local and AWS deployment scenarios, if applicable
+5. Test both client and Slack entrypoint scenarios, if applicable

 ### Development Workflow